 Michigan CPA License Renewal Requirements

-All CPA licenses in Michigan must be renewed every two years.
+All CPA licenses in Michigan must be renewed every 2 years.
 Also, you must report your Continuing Professional Education (CPE) to the board on every license renewal period.

 Michigan CPA Continuing Education Requirements